Best Blogging Tools and Resources for Homesteaders

 • Mediavine and Adthrive are premium-level ad networks.
 They require multiple tens or hundreds of thousands of sessions each month before they’ll accept you.
 I’ve heard great things about both of these companies.

 Monetizing with ads can be an amazing step – and they don’t have to be intrusive or annoying to your users.
-So make sure you go with a reputable company – and that you have an account rep who will help you enhance user experience while also optimizing your ad revenue.
+So make sure you go with a reputable company and have an account rep who will help you enhance user experience while optimizing your ad revenue.

 I’ve been really happy with Ezoic so far.
 They’ve been prompt in helping me deal with issues and have helped me earn a good chunk of change – without imposing any traffic requirements on me.
-In talking blogging shop with friends, I’m seeing a similar ROI (usually called RPM or EPMV) on my ads to my friends who are on Mediavine and Adthrive.
+In talking blogging shop with friends, I see a similar ROI (usually called RPM or EPMV) on my ads to my friends on Mediavine and Adthrive.
 And Ezoic doesn’t impose any traffic minimums.

 Outsourcing Writing